-Proceeds from Winterfest will support the needs of the homeless population and the Youth Ministry so that a group of teens can travel to Houston for hurricane cleanup with 35,000 others from across the country.
-To volunteer, please contact firstname.lastname@example.org.
+LCR’s thanks go out to the many businesses and individuals who donated both prizes and financial support to WINTERFEST and over 100 volunteers who worked in front of and behind the scenes to make this community event such a fun time!
+Proceeds from Winterfest supported the needs of the local homeless population and the church Youth Ministry so that a group of teens can travel to Houston for hurricane cleanup with 35,000 others from across the country.

-After a significant repair project last year, the congregation will be repairing its Fellowship Hall next to evolve it into a Social Hall complete with catering kitchen.
+After a significant repair project last year, the congregation is moving on to its Fellowship Hall next, evolving it into a Social Hall complete with catering kitchen.
 This continues the congregation’s strategy of orienting itself outward and positioning itself as a partner meeting community needs.
-Other visions the congregation has, including a separate building to be shared with the several hundred families that have scouts active on their campus.
+Other visions the congregation has include a separate building to be shared with the several hundred families having active scouts on the campus.
 The community will also likely notice lighting, safety and security improvements that are planned.

-LCR seems somewhat unique in another way, its approach to being and doing ‘church’ includes a strong emphasis on using all the resources God has given in order to find meaning, direction, reconciliation, peace, effectiveness and efficiency in the practice of one’s faith.
+LCR’s approach to being and doing ‘church’ includes a strong emphasis on using all the resources God has given in order to find meaning, direction, reconciliation, peace, effectiveness and efficiency in the practice of one’s faith.
 For example, science, psychology, sociology and many other disciplines are seen as partners in the pursuit of understanding God’s creation and purposes not competitors with alternative answers.
-Mainline theology sees no conflict between evolution and the Creation stories in the Bible since they answer differing questions: science addresses the ‘how and what’ while theology addresses ‘who and why.’
-Add to this taking a team approach where the entire ministry does not revolve around the pastor but rather the people collectively engage with the mission God has placed within and in front of them.
-This creates a permission-giving environment where people are encouraged to pursue their mission/ministry as it fits their giftedness and the community’s need.
+Mainline theology sees no conflict between evolution and the Creation stories in the Bible, since they answer differing questions: science addresses the ‘how and what’ while theology addresses ‘who and why.’
+Add to this, LCR takes a team approach creating a structured, yet permission-giving environment, where ministry revolves around the people engaging collectively with the mission God has placed within and in front of them, fitting their giftedness to the community’s need.